 We booked another lesson for the next day and stopped in at La Guarida - a famous paladar that everyone must eat at – more Havana restaurant recommendations here.
 We made a reservation to eat there the next day after our dance lesson.

 We then grabbed a cab and then headed to Vedado – a smaller neighborhood on the outskirts of Havana.

 Vedado is actually where my father grew up before he left Cuba at age 8, never to return.
 It was a weird experience walking streets he may have walked 60 years prior and thinking about what life was like back then.
 I am forever grateful to my Abuelo and Abuela who had the foresight to send him to the US as Castro was taking power.
 I wouldn’t be here today if it weren't for them and all they went through.
 I try to imagine it, but I just can't.

-We ate at El Cocinero a rooftop lounge in Vedado and wandered the streets ending the evening with a Mojito at Hotel Nacional de Cuba, an old historic and massive hotel sitting on a hill that overlooks the Malecon.
-(This is also one of my top things to do in Cuba – more things to do here)
+That night we ate at El Cocinero - a rooftop lounge in Vedado and wandered the streets.
+We ended the evening with a Mojito at Hotel Nacional de Cuba, an old historic and massive hotel sitting on a hill that overlooks the Malecon.

 The first act was comprised completely of older, more professional dancers including Clara and Fritz.
-Usually these roles as well as the young children are played by kids and teenagers who are good (for their age) but not great.
+Usually these roles - as well as the young children in the party scene - are played by kids and teenagers who are good (for their age) but not great.
 Cuba's version casting these rolls as older dancer was a vast improvement.
 Clara was mesmerizing and the changes they made to include more duets due to the higher skilled dancers kept me on the edge of my seat.

 So, on our last full day in Cuba, we were confined to our tiny room – both of us sick as dogs.
 We had to miss our salsa lesson and our reservation at La Guarida that I was very much looking forward to.
 We only left the apartment once very briefly to get a small dinner of bread and water.